colorado-public-radio/audio-compare/README.md

 The script accepts the following command-line options:

-(You can format this section as a table if you wish) Option: --source-file Alias: -i Argument Type: string Default: None Description: Source audio file for comparison.
+Option: --source-file Alias: -i Argument Type: string Default: None Description: Source audio file for comparison.
 Required if --live-stream is not used.

 Option: --target-file Alias: -o Argument Type: string Default: None Description: Target audio file for comparison.
 Required if --live-stream is not used.